stephan-gh/fontawesome-svg-sprite-generator/README.md

 ```

 #### Symbol Attributes
-If you'd like to serialize the [Symbol Attributes] into an additional JSON file, using Promises is easier:
+If you would like to serialize the [Symbol Attributes] into an additional JSON file, using Promises is easier:

 ```js
 const util = require('util');